gaopengcuhk/Unofficial-Pix2Seq/README.md

 # Step 3
 Add tricks proposed in Pix2SEQ like droplayer, bounding box augmentation, multiple crop augmentation and so on.
 ## To be released at 10th, Oct
-We add sequence augmentation and observe significant improvement.
+We add sequence augmentation, token dropout, warmup, linear learning rate decay and instance Repetition .